Project-MONAI/research-contributions/UNETR/BTCV/README.md

 https://drive.google.com/file/d/1XpNrHmcpdvvYB7MHJwxne9NmI4ramzwG/view?usp=sharing

-Once download, please place the TorchScript model in the following directory or use ```--pretrained_dir``` to provide the address of where the model is placed:
+Once downloaded, please place the TorchScript model in the following directory or use ```--pretrained_dir``` to provide the address of where the model is placed:

 ```./pretrained_models```